logantonra/olly/README.md

 **Lower Priority**

+- [ ] Implement more secure device auth
+  - Figure out the flow for issuing new devices in general
 - [ ] Refactor dashboard to not be editable- only via connected user account on website
 - [ ] Make time update exactly at the minute
 - [ ] Add testing with Jest